Quandre Diggs: 2019

-On October 22, 2019, Diggs was traded along with a 7th round pick to the Seattle Seahawks for a fifth round pick in the 2020 NFL Draft.
+On October 22, 2019, Diggs was traded along with a 7th round pick to the Seattle Seahawks for a fifth round pick in the 2020 NFL draft.

-Diggs made his debut with the Seahawks in week 10 against the San Francisco 49ers on Monday Night Football.
+Diggs made his debut with the Seahawks in Week 10 against the San Francisco 49ers on Monday Night Football.
 In the game, Diggs recorded an interception off Jimmy Garoppolo which he returned for 44 yards in the 27–24 overtime win.

-In week 12 against the Philadelphia Eagles, Diggs forced a fumble on tight end Dallas Goedert which he recovered in the 17–9 win.
-In week 14 against the Los Angeles Rams, he intercepted 2 passes thrown by Jared Goff and returned one for a 55 yard touchdown in the 12–28 loss.
+In Week 12 against the Philadelphia Eagles, Diggs forced a fumble on tight end Dallas Goedert which he recovered in the 17–9 win.
+In Week 14 against the Rams, he intercepted 2 passes thrown by Jared Goff and returned one for a 55-yard touchdown in the 28–12 loss.

 Diggs was named to the Pro Bowl on January 17, 2020, as an alternate.

 2020

 In Week 1 against the Atlanta Falcons, Diggs intercepted a pass thrown by quarterback Matt Ryan late in the fourth quarter to seal a 38–25 Seahawks' win.

 In Week 2 against the New England Patriots on Sunday Night Football, Diggs was ejected from the game after initiating a helmet to helmet hit with Patriots' wide receiver N'Keal Harry.

-In Week 7 against the Arizona Cardinals on Sunday Night Football, Diggs recorded an interception off a pass thrown by Kyler Murray during the 37–34 overtime loss.
+In Week 7 against the Cardinals on Sunday Night Football, Diggs recorded an interception off a pass thrown by Kyler Murray during the 37–34 overtime loss.

-In Week 12 against the Philadelphia Eagles on Monday Night Football, Diggs intercepted a pass thrown by Carson Wentz in the end zone during the 23–17 win.
+In Week 12 against the Eagles on Monday Night Football, Diggs intercepted a pass thrown by Carson Wentz in the end zone during the 23–17 win.

-Diggs was named to the Pro Bowl on December 21, 2020, as the NFC starter at free safety.
+Diggs was named to the Pro Bowl on December 21, 2020, as the National Football Conference (NFC) starter at free safety.
 Diggs and teammate Jamal Adams became the first safety tandem to make the Pro Bowl together since former Seahawks safeties Earl Thomas and Kam Chancellor in 2015.

-In Week 16 against the Los Angeles Rams, Diggs recorded his fifth interception of the season off a pass thrown by Jared Goff during the 20–9 win.
+In Week 16 against the Rams, Diggs recorded his fifth interception of the season off a pass thrown by Jared Goff during the 20–9 win.
+He was ranked 77th by his fellow players on the NFL Top 100 Players of 2021.

 2021

 Earlier in the NFL preseason, On May 17, 2021, Diggs has announced that he would change his number 37 to number 6, per the new NFL jersey rule.
-In Week 18 of the 2021 regular season, Diggs suffered a dislocated ankle and a broken right fibula in the 38-30 win against the Arizona Cardinals.
+In Week 18 of the 2021 season, Diggs suffered a dislocated ankle and a broken right fibula in the 38–30 win against the Cardinals.
+He was ranked 72nd by his fellow players on the NFL Top 100 Players of 2022.

 2022

 On March 14, 2022, Diggs signed a three-year, $40 million extension with the Seahawks.

-In Week 18, Diggs had four tackles and an overtime interception that led to a game-winning field goal in a 19-16 win over the Rams, earning NFC Defensive Player of the Week.
+In Week 18, Diggs had four tackles and an overtime interception that led to a game-winning field goal in a 19–16 win over the Rams, earning NFC Defensive Player of the Week.

+On March 5, 2024, Diggs was released by the Seahawks.